MStarRobotics/Fractal-Recipe-Generator/README.md

 - **Step 4 – Trigger an interaction:** Run `npm run dev` locally and use `SYNTHESIZE RECIPE` to log the first onchain transaction (MetaMask will automatically prompt to add/switch chains).
 - **Step 5 – Archive proof:** Keep the resulting transaction hash for submission documentation; it is also persisted to localStorage (`fractalLastTx`).

-### Frontend Wallet Experience
+### Frontend Deployment

-- A small **CONNECT WALLET** control (top-right) adds/switches to Base Sepolia via MetaMask and resolves Basenames via OnchainKit when available.
-- `SYNTHESIZE RECIPE` now requires a connected wallet; after Gemini generates the payload, the dApp encodes metadata and invokes `storeRecipe`.
-- The **Cookbook** modal merges local drafts with onchain entries, tagging onchain rows, surfacing transaction links, and allowing read-only viewing.
+The project is configured for automatic deployment to GitHub Pages via GitHub Actions.
+Push to the `main` branch to trigger deployment.

-## Lifetime Membership Model
+## 💰 Lifetime Membership Model

 - Lifetime access costs **0.01 ETH** (configurable via the `LIFETIME_MEMBERSHIP_PRICE` constant) and is paid in Base Sepolia ETH.
 - A **Lifetime Membership** panel (bottom-left of the UI) explains benefits and launches the `purchaseLifetimeMembership` transaction flow.
 - Recipe synthesis is gated to active members.
 Non-members are prompted to purchase before new onchain entries are written.
 - Contract owners can withdraw collected membership funds via the `withdraw(address)` helper once satisfied with accrued proceeds.

+## 📱 Frontend Wallet Experience

+- A small **CONNECT WALLET** control (top-right) adds/switches to Base Sepolia via MetaMask and resolves Basenames via OnchainKit when available.
+- `SYNTHESIZE RECIPE` now requires a connected wallet; after Gemini generates the payload, the dApp encodes metadata and invokes `storeRecipe`.
+- The **Cookbook** modal merges local drafts with onchain entries, tagging onchain rows, surfacing transaction links, and allowing read-only viewing.

-## Submission Checklist
+## 📋 Submission Checklist

 Refer to [`BASE_BATCHES_CHECKLIST.md`](BASE_BATCHES_CHECKLIST.md) for the full Builder Track requirements distilled into executable steps (deployment proof, repo hygiene, demo video, and compliance notes).